v3shn/IPGhost/README.md

 ## IPGhost

 IPGhost is a strong tool for ethical hackers.
 It helps you stay private and anonymous online by using the Tor network.
-This tool automatically changes your IP address and location, making it hard for anyone to track your online activities
+This tool automatically changes your IP address , making it hard for anyone to track your online activities

 ## Features
 - Automatic installation of required dependencies (`Tor`, `curl`, `jq`).
 - Changing your IP address and location regularly through Tor to stay anonymous.
-- Display of the current Tor-routed IP address and ip address location after every IP Address change.
+- Display of the current Tor-routed IP address after every IP Address change.
 - User-defined IP Address change interval and cycle count (or infinite mode).
 - SOCKS proxy setup instructions for routing your applications through Tor.
 ## Requirements